Prehistory of Sri Lanka: Mesolithic

 The island appears to have been colonized by the Balangoda Man (named after the area where his remains were discovered) prior to 34,000 BP.
 They have been identified as a group of Mesolithic hunter-gatherers who lived in caves.
 Fa Hien Cave has yielded the earliest evidence (at c.
 34,000 BP) of anatomically modern humans in South Asia.

-Several of these caves including the well known Batadombalena and the Fa Hien Cave have yielded many artefacts that points to them being the first modern inhabitants of the island.
+Several of these caves including the well known Batadombalena and the Fa Hien Cave have yielded many artefacts that points to their being the first modern inhabitants of the island.
 There is evidence from Belilena that salt had been brought in from the coast earlier than 27,000 BP.
 In June 2020 research carried out by the Max Planck Institute, Griffith University in Australia, and the Department of Archaeology (Government of Sri Lanka), showed that occupants of the Fa-Hien Lena cave had developed bow and arrow technology 48,000 BP.
 This is the oldest use of this technology outside of Africa.

 Several minute granite tools of about 4 centimeters in length, earthenware and remnants of charred timber, and clay burial pots that date back to the Stone Age Mesolithic people who lived 8,000 years ago have been discovered during recent excavations around a cave at Warana Raja Maha Vihara and also in Kalatuwawa area.

 The skeletal remains of dogs from Nilgala cave and from Bellanbandi Palassa, dating from the Mesolithic era, about 4500 BC, suggest that Balangoda People may have kept domestic dogs for driving game.
 The Sinhala Hound is similar in appearance to the Kadar Dog, the New Guinea Dog and the dingo.
 It has been suggested that these could all derive from a common domestic stock.
 It is also possible that they may have domesticated jungle fowl, pig, water buffalo and some form of Bos (possibly the ancestor of the Sri Lankan neat cattle which became extinct in the 1940s).

 The Balangoda Man appears to have been responsible for creating Horton Plains, in the central hills, by burning the trees in order to catch game.
 However, evidence from the plains suggests the incipient management of oats and barley by about 15,000 BC.